DanielJorge-LOG/POC/README.md

 ## References

-### Le et al. (2016)
+### Le et al. (2017)

-Le, C., Li, Y., Zha, Y., Sun, D., Huang, C., Lu, H., and Yin, B. (2016).
-*A four-band semi-analytical model for estimating particulate organic carbon in inland waters from remote sensing data.*
+Tran, Trung Kien, et al. "Deriving particulate organic carbon in coastal waters from remote sensing: Inter-comparison exercise and development of a maximum band-ratio approach."
+Remote Sensing 11.23 (2019): 2849.

 ### Tran et al. (2019)

-Tran, K. T., et al. (2019).
-*Remote sensing of particulate organic carbon in coastal and inland waters using red-to-blue reflectance relationships.*
+Tran, Trung Kien, et al. "Deriving particulate organic carbon in coastal waters from remote sensing: Inter-comparison exercise and development of a maximum band-ratio approach."
+Remote Sensing 11.23 (2019): 2849.

 ### Loisel et al. (2007)

-Loisel, H., Mériaux, X., Berthon, J.-F., and Poteau, A. (2007).
-*Investigation of the optical backscattering-to-particle concentration relationship in coastal waters.*
+Loisel, Hubert, et al. "Investigation of the optical backscattering to scattering ratio of marine particles in relation to their biogeochemical composition in the eastern English Channel and southern North Sea."
+Limnology and Oceanography 52.2 (2007): 739-752.

 ### Vantrepotte et al. (2012)

-Vantrepotte, V., Loisel, H., Dessailly, D., and Mériaux, X. (2012).
-*Optical classification of contrasted coastal waters.*
+Vantrepotte, Vincent, et al. "Optical classification of contrasted coastal waters."
+Remote Sensing of Environment 123 (2012): 306-323.

 ---